nylki/PartySim/README.md

 For more info on the original Party Planner from 1982 see:

 * Richard Goldstein, The Plenitude, 2002, http://hci.stanford.edu/dschool/resources/ThePlenitude.pdf , p.
 91-94
-* Ine Hinterwaldner, Das systemische Bild, Munich 2010, p.
+* Inge Hinterwaldner, Das systemische Bild, Munich 2010, p.
 214-221